 Everything You Need to Know About Bench Seating

-Benches have been used in the dining room for centuries (think the dining hall in a Viking stronghold) and there are several reasons why.
+Bench style seating has been used in the dining room for centuries (think the dining hall in a Viking stronghold) and there are several reasons why.
 In this article, we explore the various reasons you might want to incorporate bench seating in your dining space.
-We will also go over types, styles and measurements so you can make an educated choice about bench, aka banquette, seating.
+We will also go over types, styles and ideal bench height measurements so you can make an educated choice about bench, aka banquette, seating.

 Why Choose Bench Seating